JaredTweed/clipboard-history/README.md

 Contributions to this project are welcome.
 Describe your changes in the pull request (I am happy to have unsolicited PRs).

-My goal is to maintain this project as a fork that allows contributions more easily than the original project.
+My goal is to maintain this project as a fork (of [Tudmotu's](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator/blob/master/extension.js)) that allows contributions more easily than the original project.
 I will try to keep the project up-to-date with the original project.

 After implementing a change to the javascript code, type the following to preview the changes:
 ```